 Favourite Taskmaster Contestant: Not really allowed one, but he does enjoy it when his mates are on.

-James Blake-Lobb: The Taskmaster Teacher who has used the show’s format and tasks with the children at his primary school for almost as long as the show’s been going.
+James Blake-Lobb: The Taskmaster Teacher who has used the show’s format and tasks with the children at primary schools for almost as long as the show’s been going.
 When not in the classroom, James spends most of his time thinking about Taskmaster and Taskmaster Education and devising more ways to spread the joy.

 Favourite Task: “Send the Taskmaster an anonymous cheeky text every day for the next 5 months.”
 Series 5